Framstag/libosmscout/webpage/content/documentation/stylesheet.md

 `Dash`
 : A sequence of one or more positive numerical values (>0) separated by a colon.
-  Size is in millimeter.
-Example: `3,1`
+  Size is in multiple of line width.
+For example dash `3,1` for line with display width 3mm will results to repeated 9mm line followed by 3mm space.

 `ScreenSize`
 : An (dependending on the actual attribute) a negative or positive numeric value